You’ll find fun and exciting things to do outdoors for Spring Break in Utah.

 - Calf Creek Falls Hiking Guide

 Spring break is the perfect time to start exploring the slot canyons of Utah.
 These are narrow gorges that take you down in the layered sedimentary deposits of the rocks.
 They get their name because of how narrow they are and make for some really great exploring.

-There are all different levels of slot canyons you can explore in Utah from ones on the side of the road while others are much more narrow and require permits to hike.
+There are all different levels of Utah slot canyons you can explore from ones on the side of the road while others are much more narrow and require permits to hike.